Willmo3/NetLib/readme.md

 For simplicity, our network is represented by a single sending agent and single receiving agent.

+### Project Structure:
+Our project is built with three libraries:

+1. SynchLib.tla, representing synchronous network communication
+2. AsynchLib.tla, representing asynchronous communication
+3. ParitalLib.tla, representing partially synchronous communication

+These are united by a common network channel NetChannel.tla.

 ### Properties:

 #### Recieved Messages Sent:
 In all our networks, messages that are received should have been sent by some recognized client.

+#### All Messages Eventually Recieved:
+Even in an asynchronous network, where messages may take an arbitrary *finite* amount of time to be delivered, messages still must be delivered.
+Therefore, it is a property of our network channel that at some point, every single message sent is delivered.

 #### Messages Recieved in Time